Which of these 12 brand archetypes are you?

 The Jester

 Playful, optimistic and young at heart, the jester is about living in the moment and maximising enjoyment.
-The Peter Pan of the archetypes, they fear boredom and promote good times.
+The Peter Pan of the archetypes, they fear boredom and exist to promote good times.
 Old Spice embodies jester vibes.

 Are you the jester?